-Note 7 - Long-Term Liabilities with Related Party
+Note 8 - Long-Term Liabilities

-On October 20, 2020, Mater Academy, Inc. entered into a lease and security agreement with Mater Academy Foundation Inc. through June 30, 2056, with two options to renew of five additional years each.
-This agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 2,080 students per year.
-Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance, and insurance.
-Mater Academy Foundation, Inc. is a not-for-profit supporting organization of Mater Academy, Inc. under Section 509(a)(3) of the Internal Revenue Code.
+Effective July 1, 2023, the School moved to a new location and now shares its facility with Mater Academy East Charter School (W/L #3100) at 450 SW 4th Street in Miami, Florida.
+At this location Mater Academy Inc., entered into a lease and security agreement with Mater Academy Foundation Inc., a related, supporting organization of Mater Academy, Inc., through June 30, 2056, with two options to renew of five additional years each.
+This agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a certain minimum enrollment of students per year.
+Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
+Under the agreement, Mater Academy, Inc., must meet certain requirements and covenants including maintaining a "Fixed Charges Coverage Ratio" of not less than 1.10 to 1.00 and in addition, it grants a valid first lien on pledge revenues, which includes all funds related to the School.
 All of the School's revenues (except for revenues restricted or assigned for specific programs) are pledged to the lease and security agreement for the outstanding principal and interest balance until maturity.
 The revenues pledged during the school year ended June 30, 2024, exceeded the required principal and interest for that period.